Sydir Kizin

-Biography
+Early life and career

-Was born in the city of Lviv, Western Ukraine.
+Sydir Vasylovych Kizin was born in the city of Zhytomyr or Lviv[?] on 15 November 1975.

 From 1982 to 1991 Kizin studied at school number 23 in Zhytomyr.

-Kizin participated in the national revival of the late 1980s and early 1990s in the Zhytomyr region, attended meetings of the Taras Shevchenko Society of Ukrainian Language and took part in such events as "Chain of Unity" and the student's hunger strike in 1990 in Kyiv.
+Kizin participated in the national revival of the late 1980s and early 1990s in Zhytomyr Oblast, attended meetings of the Taras Shevchenko Society of Ukrainian Language and took part in such events as "Chain of Unity" and the Revolution on Granite.

 In 1992–1998 he studied at the Faculty of Law in the Ivan Franko National University of Lviv, obtained the qualification of lawyer.

 Since March 1994 Kizin worked on different positions in the district court.

 Since 1996 he worked in the Department of justice.

 In 1998–2002, Kizin worked at the Securities and Stock Market State Commission (SSMSC) as an assistant to the Head of the State Commission, than as Deputy Head of Legal Department of Securities and Stock Market State Commission of Ukraine.

 In 2002 Kizin started his own law practice.
 Kizin passed Bar exam, received the advocate's Certificate and became a member of the Zhytomyr Regional Bar Association.

 From 2003 to 2007 he was a partner of the Law Firm "Kizin, Chibisov and Partners".